XXXG00W0/hpml_project/README.md

 - Analyze accuracy, evaluation loss, and perplexity (PPL) to assess the impact of optimizations by different frameworks.

 ## Repository Structure
 The repository is organized as follows:
+(Please note that the actual repository structure may differ slightly based on the project's progress and updates)
 ```
 documents/                          # Project data visualization
 logs/                               # Profiling logs and outputs